Derek-yfqiu/McCad-SpaceClaim-plugin/README.md

 ********Installation and useage********
 To use this package, you need SpaceClaim version 2016 (R 17.1) or later.

-* Unzip the package to a folder, here brief as $MCCAD.
+* Download the package in to a folder, here brief as $MCCAD.
    * Please noted that the folder name of any upper level folder should NOT start with character "t" and "n" due to python linguistics.

    * For example, folder "D:\tomorrow\now" is a bad folder to place this package.